 I am broadly interested in moral issues that arise as part of life in diverse communities, in the face of disagreement and difference.
-The primary aim of my research is threefold: (1) diagnose and explain what I take to be certain key failures in this sphere of the moral life; (2) determine what sorts of cognitive-emotional tools are best suited to correcting and preventing such failures; and (3) draw on insights from the social and cognitive sciences to propose and defend strategies for fostering the relevant tools and creating the social and/or institutional conditions under which they can best be developed and employed.
+The primary aim of my research is threefold.
+First, to diagnose and explain key moral failures that arise as part of life in diverse communities.
+Second, to determine what sorts of cognitive-emotional skills are best suited to correcting and preventing such failures.
+Third, to draw on insights from the social and cognitive sciences to propose strategies for fostering these skills, as well as the social and institutional conditions under which they can best be developed and employed.

 Read, H. (2019).
 A typology of empathy and its many moral forms.
 Philosophy Compass, 14(10), e12623.

 Spaulding, S., Svetlova, R., & Read, H. (forthcoming).
 The nature of empathy, in De Brigard, F. & Sinnott-Armstrong, W. (Eds.), Philosophy of Neuroscience.
 Cambridge: MIT Press.